Detecting White Dwarf Binary Mergers with Gravitational Waves: Atom-Interferometers as GW Detectors in the Mid-Band

 \section{Atom-Interferometers as GW Detectors in the Mid-Band}

 Gravitational waves are challenging to detect due to their extremely weak signals.
 Currently, laser interferometers like those in the LIGO–Virgo–KAGRA (LVK) collaboration enable the observation of gravitational waves from neutron star and black hole mergers with frequencies ranging from approximately $10$\,Hz to $10$\,kHz~\cite{PhysRevLett.116.061102, PhysRevLett.119.161101,LIGOScientific:2016vlm,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt}.
 Also, pulsar timing arrays (PTA) have detected gravitational waves~\cite{nanograv} in the nHz band, whose source is still debated.
 For GW searches, the different frequency bands are complementary and should all be explored.
 Different GW frequency bands allow observation of sources from a wide variety of astrophysical and cosmological origins, which could be unveiled and studied by a broad spectrum analysis of GWs, similar to observations of astrophysical phenomena in the EM spectrum from radio waves to gamma rays.
 A combined effort of multiple instruments to cover the whole spectrum is required.
 Currently, there is a gap in the observational coverage in the so-called mid-band, between $10$\,mHz and $10$\,Hz.
 LISA will be a laser interferometer, with a configuration similar to LVK detectors, but operating in space, and will be most sensitive in the frequency range approximately between $1$\,mHz and $50$\,mHz~\cite{LISA,LISA:2017pwj,LISA:2022yao}.
 In between LIGO and LISA, atom-interferometer experiments are one promising possibility to close the remaining gap, see \autoref{fig:CharacteristicStrain}.
 The mid-band is particularly interesting because many astrophysical sources can be observed from inspiral to merger and ringdown.
-The seismic noise limiting terrestrial laser interferometers such as LVK can be mitigated in atom interferometers by using free-falling atoms as test masses, allowing them to be sensitive to much lower frequencies.
-A space-based configuration can further improve the sensitivities at the lower end of the frequencies.
+Seismic, thermal and other displacement noise limits ground based interferometers like LVK.
+Atom interferometers can escape some of that noise by using free-falling atoms, but they are still subjected to gravity gradient noise.
+Space-based setups face less gravity gradient noise and thus can detect signals at much lower frequencies \cite{PhysRevD.111.082003}.
 These atom-interferometers will then be sensitive in the mid-band, more specifically between roughly $10$\,mHz and $10$\,Hz, enabling the study of many compact binaries including WD binaries with component masses down to $\sim 0.1\,M_{\odot}$.
 At the same time, such mid-band detectors can pinpoint the location of GW sources in the sky with sub-degree localisation~\cite{Graham:2017lmg, Baum:2023rwc}, for observation durations between a few months and a year, if the compact binaries are long-lived and visible during this period.